-The outpouring of the Spirit resurrected the dry bones of ethnic Israel to form a Spirit-animated army—the new Israel, the Church of Jesus Christ.
+The outpouring of the Spirit resurrected the dry bones of ethnic Israel to form a Spirit-animated army—today’s Israel of God, the Church of Jesus Christ.

 Significantly, this Israel, belonged to Ye’shua the Messiah.
-The resurrected Spirit-animated Israel became the nucleus of the Church of Jesus Christ!
-This was the new “Israel” founded on Jesus the Corner Stone and on the foundation of The Twelve.
+The resurrected, Spirit-animated Israel became the nucleus of the Church of Jesus Christ!
+This renewed Israel was founded on Jesus the Corner Stone and on the foundation of The Twelve.
 The number twelve was no accident.
-The Twelve Apostles mirror the twelve patriarchs in giving leadership to the new “Israel.”
+The Twelve Apostles mirror the twelve patriarchs in giving leadership to resurrected Israel.
 No wonder Jesus promised to seat the Twelve on twelve thrones to judge the twelve tribes of Israel.7 We now know He was referring to the Church.
-It was to this new Israel that God later added believing Gentiles.
+It was to this Israel – the continuation of Old Testament Israel through Jesus Christ – that God later added believing Gentiles.
 But the apostles worked hard to bring this good news first to the Jews everywhere in Roman Empire, and then, to the Gentiles.

 The apostle Paul acknowledged this change in the identity of the People of God by redefining the terms “Jew”9 and “Israel” in his epistle to the Romans before saying “all Israel shall be saved.”10 He anguished over the stubbornness of Jews in whom God had invested so much.11 Paul comforted himself thus: